S.T.A.L.K.E.R. 2: Heart of Chornobyl: Revival

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-Near the outbreak of the 2022 Russian invasion of Ukraine, GSC, based in Kyiv, released a video on their YouTube account which called for financial aid for the Ukrainian Armed Forces, stating that the outbreak of the war and the need to protect GSC employees has led to the game's development being paused indefinitely.
-This was also followed by a Twitter post which linked to an account to donate to the Ukrainian military and stated "through pain, death, war, fear, and human cruelty, Ukraine will persevere.
+Near the outbreak of the Russian invasion of Ukraine, GSC, based in Kyiv, released a video on their YouTube account which called for financial aid for the Ukrainian Armed Forces, stating that the outbreak of the war and the need to protect GSC employees has led to the game's development being paused indefinitely.
+This was also followed by a Twitter post which linked to an account to donate to the Ukrainian military and stated "through pain, death, war, fear, and inhuman cruelty, Ukraine will persevere.
 As it always does".
-On March 14, 2022, the game's subtitle was changed to "Heart of Chornobyl", reflecting the region's native Ukrainian spelling rather than the Russian one.
+On March 14, 2022, the game's subtitle was changed to "Heart of Chornobyl", reflecting the native Ukrainian romanisation rather than the Russian form.
 On June 14, 2022, GSC stated in a development diary that the development continues despite some of the team fleeing their homes or joining the Armed Forces of Ukraine.

-Due to the war, GSC decided to move development of the game to Prague, Czech Republic.
+Russian dubbing in the game was also removed during development, leaving only English and Ukrainian.

+In March 2023, GSC said they had been enduring constant cyberattacks for more than a year and anticipated that there could be leaks in the future.
+In June 2023, GSC announced that hackers had leaked an internal test build to the public.

+In May 2022, the development team stated on their official Discord server that the development process continued, and the game was scheduled to release in early 2024.
+It was delayed again, for further polishing, with a release date of 5 September 2024.
+It was delayed for the final time in July 2024.